RSIA-LIESMARS-WHU/LSHBOX/README.md

 * 2015.07.04

 A new LSH method, K-means Based Double-Bit Quantization for Hashing (KDBQ), was added into LSHBOX-0.9 on July 4th, 2015.
 We implement KDBQ by C++ but also provide MATLAB interface.
 And the Python interface will be added into LSHBOX-0.9 later.
-Other files related to DBQ have been updated synchronously.
+Other files related to KDBQ have been updated synchronously.

 * 2015.06.04